Squares K-theory and 2-Segal spaces: Introduction

 \subsection{Acknowledgements}

 We are delighted to acknowledge that this work began at the ``Higher Segal Spaces and their Applications to Algebraic $K$-Theory, Hall Algebras, and Combinatorics'' workshop at the Banff International Research Station, where we first started to wonder about the connection between $2$-Segal spaces and squares $K$-theory.
-We would also like to thank Julie Bergner and Cary Malkiewich for helpful conversations and feedback.
-The first-named author was partially supported by NSF grant DGE-1845298.
+We would like to thank Julie Bergner and Cary Malkiewich for helpful conversations and feedback, as well as the anonymous referee for their comments which greatly improved the paper.
+The first-named author was partially supported by NSF grant DGE-1845298 and the second-named author was partially supported by NSF grant DMS-2506116.

-The appendix, written by the first author, is based on joint work with Liam Keenan, particularly the philosophical perspective of split squares.
-Their collaboration grew out of conversations from the 2022 Talbot Workshop (which was supported by NSF grant DMS-1953947) and they are very grateful to Jonathan Campbell and Inna Zakharevich for their feedback and suggestions.
-The first author would also like to thank Cary Malkiewich, Andres Mejia, Mona Merling, Maximilien P\'eroux, and Maru Sarazola for helpful conversations about squares additivity.